Kottiyoor Vysakha Mahotsavam: The sorrow of Shiva

+Shiva Wandering with Sati's Corpse

+Unable to part from his beloved wife, Shiva carried Sati's lifeless body and wandered across the land.
+Wherever her body parts fell during his journey, those locations became known as the Shakti Peethas—51 in total, symbolizing the 51 Sanskrit alphabets.
+Shiva remained in isolation and solitude for ages until Sati Devi reincarnated as Shri Parvati, the daughter of King Himavana.
+Parvati renounced her royal privileges, retreated to the forest, and became known as ‘Aparna,’ the one without sustenance.
+Shiva tested her devotion in disguise, even attempting to dissuade her by speaking ill of himself.
+However, Parvati's unwavering love for Shiva prevailed.
+Eventually, Shiva recognized her as Uma, the same soul as Sati.
+He later married Shri Parvati as Sundareshwara.

 Vaishakha Festival rituals

 The Kottiyoor Vysakha Mahotsavam (കൊട്ടിയൂർ വൈശാഖ മഹോത്സവം) (கோட்டியூர் வைசாக மகோற்சவம்)(कोट्टीयुर वैशाख महोत्सव) festival rites are performed by akkare Kottiyoor temple on the east side of Vavali river.

 Kottiyoor Ulsavam is conducted in the Tiruvanchira pond in rainy season where only hay thatched huts are allowed.
 The sacred pond is a spring and a tributary of the Vavali river and is an appealing environment - a reminder of ancient vedic times.
 Kottiyoor itself is a serene hilly area.
 It is believed that Bhutaganas brings the materials needed for the rituals from the Tirunelli MahaVishnu Temple (10 km south of Kottiyoor Temple) through the Brahmagiri valley.
 Kottiyoor Temple, as its name implies, is the meeting of the Trimurti - Brahma, Vishnu and Shiva.
 The Shivalinga of the Kottiyoor Temple is Swayambhu i.e. formed naturally.
 Kottiyoor Temple pilgrimage is a rarity where each community is given right to perform specific rituals and duties for their pilgrimage.